French Onion Meat Loaf Recipe

 - 2 pounds lean ground beef

 - 1. In a large bowl, combine the eggs, soup and contents of stuffing package; mix well.
 Crumble beef over mixture and mix well.
-Shape into a loaf in a greased 13-in. x 9-in. baking pan.
-Bake, uncovered, at 350° for 1 hour or until meat is no longer pink and a meat thermometer reads 160°.
+Shape into a loaf in a greased 13x9-in. baking pan.
+Bake, uncovered, at 350° for 1 hour or until meat is no longer pink and a thermometer reads 160°.
 Let stand 10 minutes before slicing.
 Yield: 8 servings.

 Reviews for French Onion Meat Loaf